Interface motion from Glauber-Kawasaki dynamics of non-gradient type: Introduction --- model and results

-The choice of $K=K(N)$ together with the second order term $F_N= \Phi_{n(N)}$ of $\psi_t$ and mesoscopic scaling parameters $n=n(N)$ and $\ell=\ell(N)$, $1\ll n \ll \ell \ll N$, is given in Section \ref{sec:6}.
-We use the results in \cite{FGW} for the convergence rate of the diffusion matrix approximated from the finite volume and shown uniformly in the density, and an $L^\infty$-estimate on the local function $\Phi_n$ with support size $n$, which is close to the optimizer of the variational formula \eqref{1.3} in $F$.
-The Schauder estimates for the solution of the hydrodynamic equation \eqref{1.6} are essentially used only in this section.
+In Section \ref{sec:6}, the choices of the second order term $F_N= \Phi_{n(N)}$ of $\psi_t$ and the mesoscopic scaling parameters $n=n(N)$ and $\ell=\ell(N)$ are given.
+We apply multi-scale analysis with different scaling parameters chosen as $1\ll n \ll \ell \ll N$.
+We use Proposition \ref{prop:5.4} to determine $\Phi_n$ for $F_N$.
+We have the convergence rate of the diffusion matrix approximated from the finite volume, which is shown to be uniform in the density, and an $L^\infty$-estimate on the local function $\Phi_n$ with support size $n$, which is a minimizing sequence for the variational formula \eqref{1.3} in $F$.
+The possible range of $K=K(N)$: $K \le \overline{K}_\de(N)=\de \log N$, is determined in this section.
+The Schauder estimates for the solution of the hydrodynamic equation \eqref{1.6} are used essentially only in this section.